 • Serve slices of roasted pork belly with dipping sauces on the side.
 Try hoisin sauce, sriracha mayo, plum sauce, bbq sauce, or sweet soy sauce for dipping.

-• Pile slices into slider buns with quick pickles and shredded vegetables for tasty pork belly sliders.
+• Pile slices into slider buns with slaw for tasty pork belly sliders.

 • Serve roasted pork belly slices with soy sauce, greens, and rice for an Asian-inspired meal.